deepakkarki/hackend-project/week-4/Python-C-extensions.md

 In this case we only have to extract a list object, and store it in the variable `listObj`.
 We then use the `PyList_Size()` function on our list object and get the length.
 This is similar to how you would call `len(list)` in python.

 Now we loop through the list, get each element using the `PyList_GetItem(list, index)` function.
 This returns a PyObject*.
-But since we know that the Python objects are also `PyIntType`, we just uase the `PyInt_AsLong(PyObj *)` function to get the required value.
+But since we know that the Python objects are also `PyIntType`, we just use the `PyInt_AsLong(PyObj *)` function to get the required value.
 We do this for every element and finally get the sum.

 The sum is converted to a python object and is returned to the Python code with the help of `Py_BuildValue()`.
 Here the "i" indicates that the value we want to build is a python integer object.